 - 1. Applicant must complete the registration form and pay \$25.00 registration fee. - 2.
 Applicant must obtain a physical exam prior to registering for the Nurse Aide Training Program.
 The physical exam form must be signed by a physician or certified registered nurse practitioner, or physician's assistant.
 The physical exam form must include the following information: - a. be dated within one year of admission to the program - b. include affirmation that the student is free of communicable diseases - c. include documentation of a negative 2-step Mantoux or negative Quantiferon TB Gold test.
 A negative chest x-ray must be submitted if a student's test results are positive.
 The chest x-ray may not be older than five years. - d. must include verification of eligibility to perform the duties of the nurse aide; (the occupational responsibilities of the candidate may involve having full use of their hands, the ability to stand for extensive periods of time, and the ability to perform bending, pushing, pulling, and lifting a minimum of 40 pounds without restrictions.) - 3.
+Applicants must submit proof of GED or high school equivalency. - 4.
 Applicant will be required to submit to a urine drug screening test after initial application to the program; they will be directed to a specific lab by the school representative.
-The result of this test must be negative in order for the student to be accepted into the Nurse Aide Training Program.
-A student with a negative dilute result will be required to re-test. - 4.
-Applicants must submit proof of High School Diploma or Equivalent. - 5.
-Applicants must be at least 18 years of age. - 6.
+The result of this test must be negative in order for the student to be accepted into the Nurse Aide Training Program. - 5.
 Each candidate needs an understanding of basic math, and reading/ writing skills in English.
 All applicants are required to take an entrance test.
-Minimum score required to be accepted in the Nurse Aide Training Program is eighth grade level in each subject on TABE D test, (Reading, and Language).
+Minimum score required to be accepted in the

+Nurse Aide Training Program is eighth grade level in each subject on TABE D test, (Reading, and Language).